Kurtm36/rock-spock/README.md

 - The site was deployed to GitHub pages .
 The steps to deploy are as follows.
   - In the Github Repo , navigate to the setting tab.
   - From the source section drop-down menu select : Master branch
-  - Once the mast branch has been selected, the page provided the link to the completed website .
+  - Once the mast branch has been selected, the page provided the link to the completed website.

 The live link can be found here [Rock, Paper, Scissors, Lizard, Spock](https://kurtm36.github.io/rock-spock/)

+---

+### Mistakes

+I made mistakes  while committing changes.
+I used past simple tense in commits , and forgot about commits I did not push.
+In future with my commits I will be more specific with my language and commits in future .

 ---

 ### Credits